AdityaGarg8/Apple-Firmware/README.md

-# Wi-Fi and Bluetooth firmware for Linux on T2 and Apple Silicon Macs.
+# Wi-Fi and Bluetooth firmware for Linux on T2 Macs.

 The firmware has been extracted from **[macOS GitHub Runner Image](https://github.com/actions/runner-images)**.